joshSawYou/CIS255_Vehicle/src/ReadMe.md

 Source Code Explanation:
 We do not have source yet.
 But I would imagine it would pull from some sort of vehicle database.
 I believe the classes in my source code will be vehicle, make, model, and type.
 Explanation of the relationships between them are in the class diagram UML explanation below.

 Folder Structure(s): There are no class folders yet because we are not supposed to write the source code yet.
-The folders in this entirre guthub repository are just following the structure provided in the instructions.
+The folders in this entire guthub repository are just following the structure provided in the instructions.

 Java SDK Version: java 20